 Overview & Description

 The goal is for ubiquitous access to permitted endpoint regardless of the architecture (point-to-point), intermediary, multiple intermediaries).
 The performance reliability and availability characteristics should substantially the same as for point-to-point connections and in any case must be acceptable for real-time information exchange where there is a provider / patient waiting for the response before clinical workflow can continue.
-The intermediaries will justify there added cost by providing value-added services that minimize the overall cost associated with FHIR transactions.
-Such value-added services may include, endpoint resolution, patient matching, record locator, version translation, error handling.
+The intermediaries typically provide value-added services associated with FHIR transactions.
+Such value-added services may include endpoint resolution, patient matching, record location, version translation, and error handling.
 The basic services and the value-add services should allow the application user, system, and API endpoint to see the rest of the world as a consistent set of endpoints.

 Proposed Solution Overview